Fact vs Fiction: The True Health Wonders of Reishi Mushroom

 Still, studies suggest that reishi is far from ever being called a treatment, support, or even a remedy, though the data so far is quite encouraging.

-REISHI MAY HELP REDUCE CHRONIC INFLAMMATION
+HELP REDUCE CHRONIC INFLAMMATION

 Beyond its possible helpfulness for major diseases, this fungus of Traditional Chinese Medicine (TCM) healing could help with even more subtle conditions and health issues beyond major ones like cancer.